 If you're preparing for a divorce, it's likely that you're facing a number of stressful uncertainties.
 However, it's also common to enter this process with a number of assumptions about this legal process, and what your life will be like after your divorce is completed.
 Below, we take a look at some of the most common misconceptions we hear from our clients about divorce in New York.

-man, so I will pay alimony forever"
+"I'm the man, so I will pay alimony forever"

 New York has radically changed the way it deals with alimony (or spousal maintenance) so many of the older assumptions about paying your spouse no longer apply.
 First of all, men aren't the only ones ordered to pay spousal maintenance anymore—maintenance is instead assessed on a case-by-case basis and awarded to the lesser-earning spouse to help them acclimate to life post-marriage.
 Secondly, spousal maintenance doesn't necessarily last forever anymore, but may be ordered for a limited amount of time that is determined by several different factors (primarily the length of the marriage).

 Nowadays, the court wants parenting to be a collaborative process between both spouses after a divorce.
 That is why joint custody has become much more common, as is the opportunity for parents to develop their own parenting plans.
 While it's still common for one parent to have custodial custody (meaning the children will primarily live with them), the state of New York wants to see both parents play crucial roles in the lives of their children.